We got lots to do here still ahead on the EIB network.

 Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's open live Friday.

-Telephone number 800 282-2882.
+Telephone number 800-282-2882.

-Question, comment, you want to talk about it, you feel free to give it a shot.
+Question, comment, you want to talk about it?

-Once again, 800-282-2882, the email address rush at EIB net.com.
+Once again, 800-282-2882, the email address, rush at EIBNet.com.

-I think it's it's somewhat important, and I have a lot more to say about what I have learned.
+And I have a lot more to say about what I have learned.

 What I have learned is who actually is behind this, who actually she's raising money for, and why she's saying some of the things that she's saying.

-I'm sick and tired of leading the program off with it, so I want to do these other things, and we'll get to it in due course.
+I'm sick and tired of leading the program off with it.

 And I'm not trying to tease you with it.

-I'm just I'm just being just being honest.
+I'm just being honest.

-They got they got it hard.
+They got it hard.

-But I mean it was basically firing planks up here.
+But I mean, it was basically firing planks up here.

-There wasn't another drop of rain, maybe 4 30.
+It wasn't another drop of rain, maybe 4.30.

 Total rain was an inch, inch and a half.